-Virtual environment installation
+Virtual environment-based installation

-virtualenv ~/path/to/the/virtualenvironment/env source ~/path/to/the/virtualenvironment/env/bin/activate pip install -U pip # must update pip to >= 7.0.0 # inside the morpho repository pip install . pip install .[all]
+virtualenv ~/path/to/the/virtualenvironment source ~/path/to/the/virtualenvironment/bin/activate #Activate the environment #Use "bash deactivate" to exit the environment pip install -U pip #Update pip to >= 7.0.0 cd ~/path/to/morpho pip install . pip install .[all]

-- Clone and pull the latest master version of morpho
+- Clone and pull the latest master version of morpho.

 - Inside the morpho folder, execute